celestiaorg/docs/developers/blobstream-proof-queries.md

 ## Prerequisites

-- Access to a Celestia [full consensus node](../nodes/full-consensus-node.md) RPC endpoint (or full node).
+- Access to a Celestia [consensus node](../nodes/consensus-node.md) RPC endpoint (or full node).
 The node doesn't need to be a validating node in order for the proofs to be queried.
 A full node is enough.